What are Menstrual Cups?

 We hope you found the answer to your question, “How to clean a menstrual cup.”

-Please leave a comment below and let us know your top 1 or 2 tips for keeping your menstrual cup in top shape.
+Please leave a comment below and let us know your thoughts on how to clean a menstrual cup.
+Or give us your top 1 or 2 tips for keeping your menstrual cup in the best shape.